A new report on our real-time tracking of COVID-19 has been published today.

 - The definition of deaths has been adapted to include all deaths that occur in individuals who have had lab-confirmed infection within 60 days from the date of their most recent positive test.
 This definition reflects more realistically the burden of COVID-19.

-- Using observations of improved survival in hospitalised COVID-19 patients, we have allowed the probability of dying to given infection (the infection-fatality rate, IFR) to gradually change over the course of June 2020, with a decrease being estimated.
+- Using observations of improved survival in hospitalised COVID-19 patients, we have allowed the probability of dying following infection with SARS-CoV2 (the infection-fatality rate, IFR) to gradually change over the course of June 2020, with a decrease being estimated.